 STEP BY STEP INSTRUCTIONS FOR ATTAINING CORRECT GRIP

-1. With the non-shooting hand, the shooter picks up the pistol by the barrel end, being careful not to smear the blackened sights and to keep the muzzle pointed down range.
+1. With the non-shooting hand, the athlete picks up the pistol by the barrel end, being careful not to smear the blackened sights and to keep the muzzle pointed down range.

 3. The pistol back strap is fitted straight and firmly into the web of skin between the thumb and index finger.

-4. The web should be placed as high up as possible on the backstrap without interfering with the hammer or obstructing the action of the slide of an automatic.
+4. The web should be placed as high as possible on the back strap, without interfering with the hammer or obstructing the action of the slide of an automatic pistol.

 5. The grip is pushed firmly against the inside of the bulge of flesh at the base of the thumb.